How can predictive mobility data help retail apps draw in more customers?

 This article is the 3rd in the series about leveraging predictive mobility data to provide meaningful value within mobile apps.
 This article focuses on apps for brick-and-mortar retail stores.

 Retail apps are a convenient way for shoppers to find what they need — at the best price and the most convenient location — without having to drive all over town.
 But are there other ways that retail apps could draw even more consumers to a retail store to shop or pick up an order?

-Arity performed one-on-one moderated interviews with retail app users and discovered not only how they felt about location permissions and push notifications, but also two stand-out use cases:
+Arity performed one-on-one moderated interviews with retail app users.
+We discovered not only how they felt about location permissions and push notifications but also two standout use cases: